 Virginia Teaching Scholarship Loan Program

-(a) enrolled in a program leading to an endorsement in a critical shortage area as annually established by the Board of Education;
+Candidates must be enrolled at least part-time in an approved undergraduate or graduate program leading to an endorsement in a critical shortage area as annually established by the Board of Education.

 2020-2021 Ten Critical Shortage Teaching Endorsement Areas in Virginia: